 About

 Holly received her B.A.
 (Phi Beta Kappa) in History, English, and Medicine, Science, and the Humanities in 2023 from Johns Hopkins University, where she was a Woodrow Wilson Research Fellow mentored by The Addams Family’s John Astin.
-She won the Department of History's Arthur Kouguell Memorial Prize for her honors thesis on the Dance Theatre of Harlem and the Department of Anthropology's Michel-Rolph Trouillot Prize for her essay on Zora Neale Hurston's playwriting.
-In 2023, she was awarded the Dante Society of America's annual Dante Prize—for the best undergraduate essay in North America in Dante Studies—for her ecofeminist reading of Dante's Purgatorio.
+At Hopkins, she won the Department of History's Arthur Kouguell Thesis Prize and the Department of Anthropology's Michel-Rolph Trouillot Essay Prize.
+In 2023, she won the Dante Society of America’s annual Dante Prize, for the best undergraduate essay in North America in Dante Studies.

-Holly has presented papers at conferences including Modernist Studies Association, Association for the Study of Literature and Environment, Modern Language Association (forthcoming) and Dance Studies Association (forthcoming).
-Her writing appears in Lagoonscapes: The Venice Journal of Environmental Humanities, Writing with MLA Style, and James Joyce Quarterly.
+Holly has presented papers at conferences including Modernist Studies Association, Dance Studies Association, Modern Language Association (forthcoming), and Association for the Study of Literature and Environment.
+Her writing appears or is forthcoming in Choreographic Practices, Lagoonscapes: The Venice Journal of Environmental Humanities, and James Joyce Quarterly.